 - Specifically, explain that the business is actively targeting women (e.g., explaining about women leadership programmes; what’s provided to help manage a dual-life)

 - Test what actually works: as we always find, adding data helps remove ambiguity.
 Test different hooks, salaries, etc. and run different ads to A/B test (we’re starting these up at movemeon).

 - Look to take more women through to interview (target a 50:50 short-list for all roles).
 Our analysis suggests they put higher levels of consideration into applying and are outperforming men at interview!

 Some quotes to leave you with

 Warren Buffet’s article on gender and the labour market, inspired by Sheryl Sandberg’s Lean in, addressed some of our most entrenched social issues.
-There were some key areas he implored women to focus on:
+Here are some key takeaways:

 Stop holding yourself back